KDE/digikam/QtScript_README_TODO_designdoc.txt

 *********************TO DO****************************************

-1. Make necessary changes to CMakeLists.txt file of digikam to add QtScript.
+1.Make necessary changes to CMakeLists.txt file of digikam to enable QtScript.
-2. Use the Script Widget already available in kdelibs /trunk/KDE/kdelibs/kjsembed/examples/kjsconsole and embed it into the digikam main menu.
+2.Use the ScriptUI Widget already available in kdelibs /trunk/KDE/kdelibs/kjsembed/examples/kjsconsole and embed it into the digikam main menu.
-3. Ex
+3.Expose a very small portion of digikam to QtScript (for testing purposes).
+4.Modify the Scripting Console to show available slots the moment the user enters <object>.
+  In other words provide dot completion.(Very helpful while prototyping).

+5.Extend and expose more of digikam.
+6.Test the part exposed (Devise a method to check if the part exposedbehaves) 7.Document Changes
+8.Repeat 5,6,7 till satisfied

+9.Create a demo screen cast showing Digikam "scripted".

 *********************Design DoC************************************
+1.The Script console UI would expose whole of QtAPI and portions of digikam.
+2.The Scripting interface would have to work in two mode.
+   Interactive mode
+   Load Scripts from an external file (inside a fixed directory).
+3.To add more metadata to scripts there are two possible options: a)Have a separate spec file like a .desktop file b)Embedd all the necessary metadata like name of script author, script
+     name,version etc in the script itself.